What closing costs should you expect?

 • Title Insurance

-Sellers: As we negotiate your transaction, I'll not only work to get the highest sales price, but I'll also advocate for reduced closing costs.
-And once we've arrived at an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we hammer out your transaction, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
+And once we've arrived at an agreement, I'll fully explain the closing costs so you are informed of exactly what you're paying for.

-Buyers: When buying a house in Pierce County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an acceptable range so you're not astonished when you get to closing time.
-I'll be happy to look over the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: When purchasing real estate in Pierce County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not surprised when you get to the closing appointment.
+I'll be willing to go through the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.

 Got a Question?